starkindustries/laptop-hacking-coffee/Pwn/ChamberOfSecrets/README.md

 Gdb detected the buffer overflow and terminated the program:
 > *** stack smashing detected ***

-To disable this protection recompile the program with the `-fno-stack-protector` flag.
+To disable this protection, recompile the program with the `-fno-stack-protector` flag.
 Run gdb again.
 Problem solved:
 ```
 $ gcc -fno-stack-protector decompiled.c -o decompiled
 $ gdb decompiled